 Can Kratom Treat Opiate Withdrawal?

 The immediate answer as to whether kratom is a medically viable treatment for opiate withdrawal is still unknown.
 There is both anecdotal and research-based evidence that it can be used for this purpose.
-However, Kratom is not currently used routinely by medical professionals to treat OUD in the United States.
+However, medical professionals do not currently use kratom routinely to treat withdrawal in the United States.

 Kratom has at least some potential for harm.
 Research into potential dosing recommendations and the drug’s dangers is generally lacking.